linode/docs/docs/networking/dns/provide-authoritative-dns-services-with-nsd-on-ubuntu-12-04.md

     ;; Query time: 18 msec

-Congratulations, you have successfully installed NSD!
+Congratulations, you have successfully installed the Name Server Daemon!

-## Adjusting NSD for Low-Memory Situations
+## Adjust NSD for Low-Memory Situations

 If you are running NSD in a low-memory environment, amending the values of the following directives in your `/etc/nsd3/nsd.conf` file will lower your memory and system resource usage.